-It takes a lot of effort, skill and energy to demolish a property, but we take it for granted because buildings are demolished so frequently around the world every day.
-One minute a building is there, the next minute it’s not, and a new structure is built in its place in no time.
+It takes a lot of effort, skill and energy to demolish a property, but we take it for granted because buildings are demolished so frequently around the world every day. (get in touch with us if you need demolition Brisbane wide) One minute a building is there, the next minute it’s not, and a new structure is built in its place in no time.

 It’s a normal part of our society’s continual evolution, but the act of demolishing a building has not always been so frivolous and mundane.
 Much has changed over the years in how and why demolitions take place.
 Once you learn the history behind demolition and discover how far we’ve come, we’re sure you’ll have even more appreciation for the skill and art behind this practice.

 Unfortunately, due to the destructive nature of demolition, this practice didn’t start for practical and wholesome purposes.
 House demolition actually originated as a military tactic and was primarily used in a number of conflicts to deliberately target and inflict destruction upon houses during a military advance.
 Civilian dwellings often became the target of destruction during war too, as forces tended to use them for shelter and as firing positions.